AliceO2Group/analysis-framework/hyperloop.md

 </div>

 There are 2 parameters required to create a new wagon:
-*  Name: The _newWagonName_ has to be unique within an _Analysis_, and it only accepts alphanumerical characters (no spaces).
+*  Name: The _newWagonName_ has to be unique within an _Analysis_, and it only accepts alphanumerical characters, no spaces.
 *  Work flow name: You can either select from a list of _workflow_Names_ from an existing package tag.
 Or create a _workflow_Name_ which belongs to a [pull request](#pullrequest).

 By clicking on `💾 Save` the wagon will be added, and you will be redirected to [_Edit **Wagon**_](#editwagon) where you can modify the wagon's configuration.